 - Rate of growth: average to fast-growing

 - Flowering period: February to March

 - Flower colour: violet-blue

 Sweetly scented, violet-blue, edible flowers from February to March and heart-shaped, bright green leaves.
 Sweet violets are perfect for naturalising in a shady woodland garden or shrub border in moist, well-drained, humus-rich soil.
 Much loved by Victorian dandies, the exquisitely scented blooms make delightful cut-flower posies, are excellent when chrystallised, add an exotic-looking touch to the salad bowl and can be used to adorn cakes, desserts and iced drinks.

-- Garden care: Early sowings can be done in a cold frame, into trays of good seed compost and gradually hardened off before planting out.
+- Garden care: Keep the seeds chilled until they can be sown.
+Early sowings can be done in a cold frame, into trays of good seed compost and gradually hardened off before planting out.
 Alternatively sow directly into a well-prepared seed bed.
 Gently thin the seedlings out to 15cm apart when they are large enough to handle.